AbePabbathi/lakehouse-tacklebox/30-performance/TPC-DS Runner/CONTRIBUTING.md

   * Improve threading of writes.
   * If the data (with a given set of configs) already exists, don't overwrite it.
   * Document baseline TPC-DS benchmarking runtimes - [template](https://github.com/databricks/spark-sql-perf/blob/master/src/main/notebooks/tpcds_datagen.scala)
+* Allow for running create data OR run benchmarking.
+Currently these methods are coupled and it prevent's rerunning different warehouse benchmarks against the same data source
 * Add dashboarding and further analysis using Nishant's tool(s)
 * Determine if spark-sql-perf supports latest LTS DBR version or if we need to hardcode 12.2
 * Make Beaker pip-installable within a Databricks notebook - [issue](https://github.com/goodwillpunning/beaker/issues/19)